michaelnisi/gitstat/README.md

 ```js
 gitstat('.', 'AM')
 ```
-… would return a Stream that emits filenames of all added and/or modified files.
+This would return a readable stream that emits filenames of all added and/or modified files.

 With the default mode (`undefined`), not filenames, but the original output of `git status -uno -z` is emitted file by file.
 For details please refer to [`man git-status`](http://git-scm.com/docs/git-status).

-## exports
+## Exports

 ### gitstat(repo(), [mode()])

 This function returns a [Readable](http://nodejs.org/api/stream.html#stream_class_stream_readable) stream.
-On the first read this stream executes `git status -uno -z` and emits paths according to mode.
+On the first read this stream executes `git status -uno -z` and begins emitting paths according to mode.
 Untracked files are ignored.

 ## Installation